lucasrussell01/MLTools/README.md

 This `main` branch will contain a generalised framework, and tools/models.

-Different branches can be setup for specific tasks, currently:
+Different branches are being developed for specific tasks, currently:
 - `SignalClassifier`: Multiclass classification for CP Analysis (Higgs, Genuine Tau, and Background)